 Argentine ants are an invasive species of ant that is found in and around our homes in Elk Grove, Sacramento, and Roseville.
 They take over from native species of ants in an aggressive manner and are a massive problem when it comes to residential and commercial pest control services.
-They are the dominant ant in Northern California, and are only 2-3mm in length with a light to dark brown shade in color.
+They are the dominant ant in Northern California and are only 2-3mm in length with a light to the dark brown shade in color.

 Where do you find Argentine Ants?

 The Argentine Ant is now found on all continents on earth.
 A highly invasive species originated in South America (thus the name) and were introduced to the U.S in approximately the 1890s through coffee ships coming from Brazil.
 Since then they have flourished, expanding across all of North America.

 Argentine ants pose a serious threat to native wildlife and to the human population.
 They disturb the natural food chain and through their sheer numbers in colonies, exterminating other ants and demolishing food and water sources in quick succession.
 They do not stay in a permanent location for long, only until the last piece of food and water has been diminished.
 They are hard to track as their colonies shift on to the next food source.
 Although they are a smaller species of ant, they easily overpower native ant species through their sheer numbers.
 These pests are relentless and can exterminate much larger species, even ones with stingers.